 These new opportunities and challenges mean that the retail workforce will require new skills and mindsets in both consumer facing and backend roles.
 For example, to satisfy customer expectations for engaging experiences, cashiers and sales assistants must evolve and adopt roles as personal shoppers and brand advocates.
 New specialist technology skills in retail technologies, customer relationship management and data analytics as well as supply chain management will also open up opportunities for expanded roles at work.

 The changing retail landscape will require the workforce to acquire the relevant skills to take on job roles supporting the new retail environment.

 Eligibility Criteria and Supported Courses

-Singaporeans with minimum 3 years of work experience in the Retail sector
+Singaporeans with minimum 3 years of work experience in the Retail industry

 Able to apply skills acquired at work and overcome challenges

-Committed to deepening skills in the sector; seeking to develop retail management and emerging skills sets
+Committed to deepening skills in the industry; seeking to develop retail management and emerging skills sets

 Has track record of contributing to the learning or training of self and/or others

 Has strong career aspirations; able to see himself/herself contributing in the sector 3–5 years down the road